NBA Trade Rumors: Philadelphia 76ers Targeting Klay Thompson In 2018?

-Golden State Warriors shooting guard Klay Thompson has been the subject of various NBA rumors in the past months.
+Golden State Warriors shooting guard Klay Thompson has been the subject of various NBA rumors in past months.
 There are speculations that Thompson could choose to be his “own guy” instead of staying in Golden State.
 Will the Philadelphia 76ers be an ideal destination for Thompson?

-The Warriors’ commitment on Klay Thompson will be put into test when he hits the free agency market in the 2019 offseason.
+The Warriors’ commitment to Klay Thompson will be put to the test when he hits the free agency market in the 2019 offseason.
 With his current performance, there is no doubt that Thompson deserves a huge payday like his Splash Brother, Stephen Curry.
-However, giving him a max contract will bury the Warriors deep in the salary tax hell.
+However, giving him a max contract will bury the Warriors deep in salary tax hell.

 As of now, the Warriors are focused on defending their thrones.
 Once the 2018 offseason starts, they need to make a tough decision regarding Thompson’s future in Golden State.
 Last month, Tom Ziller of SB Nation speculated that the Warriors may look for a younger and cheaper replacement for Thompson on the market.

-As long as they remain as a legitimate title contender, the Warriors won’t have a hard time luring big names in the free agency market.
-According to Evan Macy of Metro.us, the Warriors should consider trading Klay Thompson next summer than letting him walk away as a free agent in 2019.
+As long as they remain a legitimate title contender, the Warriors won’t have a hard time luring big names in the free agency market.
+According to Evan Macy of Metro.us, the Warriors should consider trading Klay Thompson next summer rather than letting him walk away as a free agent in 2019.
 Letting him go without getting anything in return will prevent them from signing a superstar for any more than the mid-level exception.

 Once he becomes available on the trading block, several NBA teams will surely make a seductive offer just to add him to their team.
 As Macy noted, the Philadelphia 76ers could be one of the top trade destinations for Klay Thompson.